-I could name several publishing houses where SEO staff outnumber the journalists, and whose SEO rules forbid the use of certain tags and force writers to reuse the same phrases as often as possible, even if it means changing the facts of a story.
+I could name several publishing houses whose SEO staff outnumber their journalists, and whose SEO rules forbid the use of certain tags and force writers to reuse the same phrases as often as possible, even if it means bending the facts of a story to accommodate them.
 It’s a commonplace practice, and yet – intriguingly – those publishers’ stories almost never rate highly on Google.

 “SEO?” he said, sounding irritated, “it’s all bollocks!”

 Granted, my friend was in a bad mood, but there’s a serious underlying point: if you’re in the information-access business, as Google is – the business of making information more easily available to people (while learning about them and selling that data to advertisers) – would you prefer sites that have been ‘SEOed’ into meaningless garbage to make them more attractive to your service?
 Or would you give greater weight to stories that are genuine, accurate, and stick to the point?